QubiQ/qu-survey/import_survey_questions/README.rst

 To use this module, you need to:

 #.
 Create a .csv file following the template available on this module.
 #.
-Go to Sales > Configuration > Import contacts.
+Be sure there is at least one survey otherwise create it
 #.
+Go to Surveys > Configuration > Import Questions.
-Import the .csv and that's it.
+#.
+Import the .csv choose if you want to update question and select the survey.

 Known issues / Roadmap